First-time Homebuyer in the Military? Answers to Your Top 6 Mortgage Questions

 Veterans and military members are pretty lucky when it comes to buying a home.
 For one, they have a mortgage program designed just for them — one only homebuyers who are veterans or currently in the military can take advantage of.

+Even better?
+It’s arguably the best mortgage product out there.
 Dubbed the VA loan (Veterans Affairs loan), these military mortgages come with low interest rates, require no mortgage insurance, and have no down payment requirement whatsoever, as long as the sales price isn’t higher than the home’s appraised value.
-Considering other mortgages require at least 3% down (usually more), that amounts to some serious savings right off the bat.

 Are you considering buying a house and using your military mortgage benefits?